pingcap/docs-cn/dev/reference/tools/tidb-binlog/tidb-binlog-local.md

 Drainer collects binlog files from each Pump node, converts them into specified database-compatible SQL statements in the commit order of the transactions in TiDB, and replicates to the target database or writes to the file sequentially.

-## Install TiDB-Binlog-local
+## Install TiDB Binlog Local

 ### Download

-TiDB-Binlog can be [downloaded](/reference/tools/download.md) as part of the Enterprise Tools package.
+TiDB Binlog can be [downloaded](/reference/tools/download.md) as part of the Enterprise Tools package.

-### Deploy TiDB-Binlog
+### Deploy TiDB Binlog

 - It is recommended to deploy Pump using Ansible.
 - Build a new TiDB cluster with a startup order of pd-server -> tikv-server -> pump -> tidb-server -> drainer.